 There is a small island in the lake, walk under the willow in the Ngoc Son Temple where you might learn all the interesting stories from the past and enjoy the comforting morning breeze.

 Water puppetry is a tradition that dates back as far as the 11th century when it originated in the villages of the Red River Delta area of northern Vietnam.
 In Vietnamese, it’s called Múa rối nước meaning “making puppets dance on water”.
 It might sound a bit “cheesy” and “touristy”, but well, it’s an art tradition that survived a thousand years while a small theatre next to Hoàn Kiếm Lake is still hosting the show about 4 times a day, from 4:10 pm t0 8 pm.
 Believe it or not, the Thang Long Water Puppet Theatre is in the Asia Book of Records as the longest-running water puppetry performance and tickets might be sold out in busy seasons.
 Buy the tickets before entering the Hoàn Kiếm Lake to avoid disappointment.

 The show lasts about 50 minutes and it’s pretty much what you would expect.
 We caught the show at 5:20 pm and then it’s about time for dinner~

-Vietnam, when our of major cities, is still a cash based economy.
+Leave the plastic at the hotel: Vietnam, when our of major cities, is still a cash-based economy.
 Most places won’t accept credit cards and ATMs can be scarce.
-While tipping is not expected, especially at local restaurants, international venues have become used to the practice.
-Leave enough for Coffee: VND~ 10,000

 Ride a cyclo